michaeljhkim/YURRGOHT_ENGINE/README.md

 # YURRGOHT_ENGINE

 ## What is Yurrgoht?
 **Yurrgoht** is a lightweight game engine with high-fidelity graphics rendering and simulation functions, provides a flexible gameplay framework.
-Yurrgoht uses vulkan as the only graphics/computing api, and is written in C++17.
+Yurrgoht uses vulkan as the only graphics/computing api, linux based, and is written in C++17.
+Dockerfile is included for easy replication of development environment

+This project was forked from the Bamboo game engine project by RobotBerry https://github.com/Code-Guy/Bamboo

 <!--
 ![1](snapshot/robot.png)